 Debra A. Greenwood, President/CEO of The Center for Family Justice

-Development Committee: Coordinates planning and implementation of all current fundraising events including the annual appeal and third-party fundraising events.
+Sustainability Committee: Coordinates planning and implementation of all current fundraising events including the annual appeal and third-party fundraising events.
 It also works with the Development staff to create a strategic plan, support planned giving campaigns and capital campaigns.